BarchamMal/MC-Extended/README.md

 [![Curseforge Downloads](https://cf.way2muchnoise.eu/1069727.svg)](https://www.curseforge.com/minecraft/mc-mods/mc-extended-vanilla-plus)
 # MC-Extended

-MC-Extended is a comprehensive Minecraft mod that enhances gameplay by introducing a plethora of new elements, including ores, armor, weapons, entities, and more.
-Designed to seamlessly integrate with the Vanilla Minecraft experience, this mod focuses on enriching gameplay without introducing complex mechanics.
+MC-Extended is a mod intended to take Vanilla Minecraft and seamlessly improve on it.
+So, I’ve added a little of everything (well, I haven’t added biomes yet, or dimensions).
+I’ve added a bunch of ores, armor, weapons, four mobs (one of them is a new golem), foods, and even more.
+I’m trying not to change that wonderful feeling of vanilla, but just expand it a little.

-## Features
+## What's in the Box?

-- **New Gear Tiers**: Explore a variety of new gear tiers, including Copper, Tin, Bronze, Ruby, Sapphire, Silver, and Corundum.
-Each tier offers unique characteristics and strengths.
+- **New Gear Tiers** - Ever wanted to, I dunno, make some armor out of that cool copper?
+How about not stopping at Netherite?
+Wouldn’t that be cool?
+Well, I’m here to tell you that you can.
+I’ve added Copper, Tin, Ruby, Corundum gear tiers, and more.

-- **Villager Professions**: Encounter new villager professions such as Gem Dealer, Miner, and Botanist.
-Engage in trade and interaction with these specialized villagers.
+- **New Villager Professions** – Meet the Gem Dealer, Miner, and Botanist.
+These fellows know about their professions and sell things just like you might expect, and want… Just trust me when I say you don’t want furnaces to have blocks of air above them.

-- **Expanded Entity Types**: Encounter new entities like the Ender Cube, Lost, Silver Golem, and Trout.
-Each entity offers unique challenges and opportunities for interaction.
+- **More Mobs** – The Ender Cube drops valuable (well, to me and other casual players anyway) Ender Cream, and the Lost predates the Bogged.
+(Thanks, Minecraft, for stealing my idea of a swamp skeleton.)
+The Silver Golem is quick and painful, and trout tastes good!

-- **Enhanced Food Variety**: Discover new food items and crops like Tomato, Onion, Bacon & Mushrooms, Cheese, and more.
-Expand your culinary options in the world of Minecraft.
+- **Better Food** – Tomatoes, Cheese, Bacon, and Mushrooms!
+Saag, Spinach, and more!
+I’ve upgraded the "culinary experience” for sure.

-- **Crafting Additions**: Utilize new crafting recipes, including the Plant Specimen, to enhance your crafting experience and gather resources more efficiently.
+- **Crafting Tweaks** – The Plant Specimen and a few random tweaks are pretty useful.

-## FAQ
+## FAQ (or "Stuff People Keep Asking")

-- **Can I Use This Mod in My Modpack?**
+- **Can I put this in my modpack?**

-  - Absolutely!
-Feel free to include MC-Extended in your modpacks.
-Just make sure to credit the creator and provide a link to the repository.
+  - Yep!
+Just toss in a credit and maybe a link back here.
+Mods are for modpacks… and I ain’t no moron.

-- **Will You Port This Mod to Other Minecraft Versions?**
+- **Will you port this to older Minecraft versions?**

-  - Future ports are planned for Minecraft versions after 1.20.1, pending updates to the Fabric APIs.
-Unfortunately, ports to versions before 1.20.1 are not planned.
+  - Nope.
+This mod is forward-only, so look at the newest version and expect improvements in that one.

-- **Will This Mod be Available for Forge?**
+- **Forge version when?**

-  - No, MC-Extended is exclusively designed for Fabric.
-The simplicity and flexibility of Fabric APIs make it the preferred platform for development.
+  - Never.
+This is a Fabric-only mod.
+Fabric just works better for this project.
+(Okay, maybe I’ll try if folks want it that bad.)

-## Contributing
+## Want to Help?

-- If you're interested in contributing to the development of MC-Extended, check out the open [issues](https://github.com/BarchamMal/MC-Extended/issues) or suggest new features by [opening an issue](https://github.com/BarchamMal/MC-Extended/issues/new).
+Got ideas?
+Found a bug?
+Check out the [issues](https://github.com/BarchamMal/MC-Extended/issues) or open a new one [here](https://github.com/BarchamMal/MC-Extended/issues/new).
+Just remember: the goal is to keep this feeling like Minecraft, so no High Tech!

-> [!Note]
+For the full feature list, check out [features.md](https://github.com/BarchamMal/MC-Extended/blob/main/features.md).

-> The development focus of MC-Extended revolves around maintaining a Vanilla-like experience.
-Suggestions for additions should align with this principle.
+## Credits (a.k.a.
+Who to Blame)

-For a comprehensive list of features, refer to [features.md](https://github.com/BarchamMal/MC-Extended/blob/main/features.md).
+- **Art & Code** – BarchamMal

-## Credits
+- **Bad Art & Bad Code** – BarchamMal

-- **Art**: BarchamMal
+- **Monkey** - Samuel-IH 🍌

-- **Code**: BarchamMal
+Now on CurseForge!

-## **This mod is now on curseforge**
+Go grab it and start expanding your world!